apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 (<em>Appears on:</em><a href="#apps.kubeblocks.io/v1alpha1.CredentialVarSelector">CredentialVarSelector</a>, <a href="#apps.kubeblocks.io/v1alpha1.ServiceRefVars">ServiceRefVars</a>)
 </p>
 <div>
-<p>CredentialVars defines the vars can be referenced from a Credential (SystemAccount).
+<p>CredentialVars defines the vars that can be referenced from a Credential (SystemAccount).
 !!!!!
 CredentialVars will only be used as environment variables for Pods &amp; Actions, and will not be used to render the templates.</p>
 </div>
 <table>